🇲🇾 Malaysia

 What is the maximum loan amount for Alliance Bank CashFirst?

-Alliance Bank CashFirst maximum loan amount is typically RM 150,000 or 8x your monthly gross income — whichever is lower.
-For example, if you earn RM 5,000/month, your maximum is RM 40,000 (8x).
-To qualify for higher amounts, you need a strong CCRIS profile, a debt service ratio (DSR) below 60%–70% of net income, and income above RM 10,000/month.
-Alliance Bank CashFirst-i (Islamic) may offer up to RM 200,000 under specific government servant or salary-deduction schemes.
-Always confirm the ceiling with Alliance Bank directly, as maximum amounts vary by employment type and credit profile.
+Alliance Bank CashFirst loan amounts range from RM 5,000 to RM 200,000, capped at 8x your monthly gross income for most applicants.
+For example, if you earn RM 5,000/month, your typical maximum is RM 40,000 (8x).
+To qualify for amounts above RM 100,000, you need a strong CCRIS profile, a debt service ratio (DSR) below 60%–70% of net income, and income typically above RM 10,000/month.
+Alliance Bank CashFirst-i (Islamic) operates under the same RM 200,000 ceiling.
+Always confirm the offered ceiling with Alliance Bank directly, as maximum amounts vary by employment type and credit profile.
+See our latest CashFirst data in our <a href="/blog/alliance-bank-cashfirst-personal-loan-review-malaysia/">2026 CashFirst review</a>.